malramsay64/phd-thesis/02_Dynamics/conclusion.md

 supercooled liquids as a whole.
 The first major result is that the fragility of a liquid appears to not be related to the liquid, and rather the glass.
+In the Trimer model,
-Both the dynamic heterogeneities and fragile behaviour take place in the Trimer at temperatures above the melting point.
+the onset of dynamic heterogeneities and fragile behaviour take place above the melting point,

+.